BorgwardtLab/proteinshake/docs/readthedocs/source/notes/datasets.rst

   proteins = dataset.proteins(resolution='residue')

 Now the download will start.
-``dataset.proteins()`` returns a generator of dictionaries, each dictionary has two entries (``protein`` and ``residue``) which contain annotations on the protein and residue level, respectively.
+``dataset.proteins()`` returns a generator of dictionaries, each dictionary has two entries (``'protein'`` and ``'residue'``) which contain annotations on the protein and residue level, respectively.

-We can for example access the sequence of the protein, which is a protein-level annotation:
+For example, we can access the sequence of the protein, which is a protein-level annotation:

 .. code-block:: python